Vision

 What's different about structured identity

 Instead of training on everything and hoping personality emerges, you can build identity deliberately.
-Capture each dimension separately: values, knowledge, context, reasoning.
-Then compile them into a coherent model.
+That's what an Imprint does - it captures each dimension separately: values, knowledge, context, reasoning, communication, and experience.
+Then it compiles them into a coherent model.

 The result isn't a chatbot that sometimes sounds like you.
 It's a twin that consistently thinks like you, because it was built from how you actually think.